ericvc/Bayesian-NLME-Models/README.md

     ##
     ##     expand, smiths

-## Introduction

-I thought I would share some old code I stumbled upon for fitting Bayesian non-linear mixed effect models with Stan and R. The model code can be found in the `non_linear.stan` file or at the bottom of this README.

 ## Three Parameter Model

 The traditional logistic curve is widely used for modeling data, and you